INFO

 Daphne recently invented two innovative photo-based digital techniques that mirror the spectacular beading and quillwork her ancestors used to embellish clothing and gear.
 Like traditional Métis art forms, her techniques are meticulous, technically demanding and time-consuming art practices.

-Daphne has used these practices to create a large body of work that has been exhibited at numerous solo and group shows, including at the Remai Modern (Saskatoon), MAI (Montréal), Dunlop Art Gallery (Regina), Legacy Art Gallery (Victoria) and Art Windsor-Essex (Windsor).
-Her art is held in various public and private collections across the country.
+Daphne has used these techniques to produce a large body of work that has been exhibited in numerous solo and group shows, including at the Remai Modern (Saskatoon), MAI (Montréal), Dunlop Art Gallery (Regina), Legacy Art Gallery (Victoria), The Confluence Historic Site and Parkland (Calgary) and Art Windsor-Essex (Windsor).
+In 2022 she was nominated for the Sobey Art Award in recognition of her bold and unique body of work.

-She is grateful to have been supported in her art practice by awards from the Canada Council for the Arts, the First Peoples Cultural Council of BC and the Conseil des arts et lettres du Québec.
-In 2022 she was nominated for the Sobey Art Award in recognition of her bold and innovative body of work.
+She is grateful to have been supported in her art practice by the Canada Council for the Arts, the First Peoples Cultural Council of BC and the Conseil des arts et lettres du Québec.

 Additional Links